 With the increasing number of competitors in today’s healthcare landscape, the rules of the game have changed.
 Taking note of competition and changes in consumer behavior is extremely important when evaluating new locations.

-In today’s competitive healthcare environment, you need to be in locations that put you as close as possible to as many potential patients as possible.
+In today’s competitive healthcare environment, you need to be in locations that put you as close as possible to as many potential patients as possible, ensuring you are convenient and accessible when they need you.
 That’s what site selection models help you to determine.
 They look at your drive-time trade area and estimate how a patient’s value to you decays the farther away they are from your location.
-The models can also factor in elements such as competition, the effect of a new location on existing locations, and other variables that are shown to correlate with performance.
+The models can also factor in elements such as competition, the effect or cannibalization of a new location on existing locations, and other variables that are shown to correlate with performance.
 The result is a score or forecast the helps you understand the potential of a site before making the investment.

 While it is possible to do some of these calculations using simpler methods, site selection models offer some important benefits.
-First, they greatly increase staff efficiency.
+First, they greatly increase efficiency when determining where to grow your footprint.
 Rather than spending hours gathering information on each potential site, you can use a site selection model that automatically draws from industry databases.
 Second, the models are designed by experts in statistical modeling and use complex calculations that are unrealistic to do manually.
 In short, the models provide better insights in less time.

 Looking to the Retail Industry for Advice